Types of SEZs

 - Special Economic Zones: Performance, Lessons Learned, and Implication for Zone Development (Gokhan Akinci, James Crittle)

-- Special Economic Zone: Facts, Roles, and Opportunities of Investment (IAENG, P. Pakdeenurit, W. Rattanawong, N. Suthikarnnarunai,)
+- Special Economic Zone: Facts, Roles, and Opportunities of Investment (P. Pakdeenurit, W. Rattanawong, N. Suthikarnnarunai,)

 - Special Economic Zones: A Guidance Framework for Policymaking (Claude Baissac, Thomas Farole, Jean-Paul Gauthier)